Consider social procurement

 - Purchase fair trade products.

-- Seek out organisations that provide employment to vulnerable Queenslanders; for example, organisations that provide opportunities for people with a disability.
+- Seek out organisations that provide employment to disadvantaged Queenslanders; for example, organisations that provide opportunities for people with a disability.

 Understanding social procurement